poojahooda22/framer-project/README.md

 ## Expanding the ESLint config

-If you are developing a production ap
+If you are developing a production a
 - Configure the top-level `parserOptions`
 ```js
 export default tseslint.config({